By Attila Zønn

 Larry had gotten a new contract—it was big!

-“Worth thousands—the race track, where the Queen sits to watch the horses—all has to be redone.”
+“Worth thousands—the race track, where the Queen sits her royal ass to watch the horses—all has to be redone.”
 He’d put out a tender and they gave him the job.
 Cabinets, tables, chairs—everything.
 It was going to take five months.

 She was excited by his excitement, and she’d snuggled against him and twirled the hair on his chest as he talked.